The Best Aftermarket Glock Triggers

 Tyrant’s “Improved Tyrant Trigger System” (or I.T.T.S.) tops our list because it’s both an extremely well-made component that fit perfectly in our G17 and its half the price of other top-end options.
 The trigger itself is a cross between a curved and flat-faced trigger, which is both unique and offers the best of both trigger worlds.

+Like any factory Glock trigger you get a blade safety, which is light but noticeable and the 30 percent power spring gave me quick resets that sped follow-up shots over the factory go pedal.
 Trigger installation isn’t particularly “techy” but can seem intimidating to the uninitiated, which is why Tyrant’s installation videos are such a nice feature — they’re available for every product and are well produced.

 For the trigger install you’ll need a punch, hammer, and handgun armorer’s block if you have one; if not, a roll of duct tape will suffice.